Tech-at-DU/ACS-4931-Testing-and-Architecture/lab/refactoring/readme.md

 ## Exercise 20: 'Replace Nested Conditional With Gaurd Clauses' Technique

 Study '**replace_nested_conditional_with_gaurd_clauses.py**'.
 Use 'replace nested conditional with gaurded clauses' technique in combination with any other refactoring technique you've learned to improve readability/modularity of the code.

-Study '**consolidate_duplicate_conditional_fragments2.py**' file.
-Use 'consolidate duplicate conditional fragments' technique in combination with any other refactoring technique you've learned to improve readability/modularity of the code.

 # Where to Submit Your Answer